ajmajor/ImperialCapstone/README.md

 * **Model Selection**: The following six alternative models were considered for use:

-* Logistic Regression
+  * Logistic Regression Classifier
-* K-Nearest Neighbours
+  * K-Nearest Neighbours Classifier
-* Random Forest
+  * Random Forest Classifier
-* Gradient Boosting
+  * Gradient Boosting Classifier
-* Support Vector Machines
+  * Support Vector Machines Classifier
   * Neural Networks (Deep Learning)

 The technical details of why these were selected and how they work need not be considered here; suffice to say that they are all good candidates for a binary classification task (i.e. predicting 'Yes' or 'No' to an outcome).